 Resident Parking permits

-COVID-19 update: Jamaica Plain resident permits (currently on your car) have been automatically renewed with the new expiration date of February 28, 2023.
-South End resident permits (currently on your car) are being automatically renewed with the new expiration date of April 30, 2023.Please note:
+COVID-19 update: Mattapan and West End resident permits (currently on your vehicle) are being automatically renewed with the new expiration date of July 31, 2023.Please note:

-- Our in-person meetings for resident parking permits are currently booked through mid-March.
+- Our in-person meetings for resident parking permits are currently booked through mid-June.
 Please check our online scheduler for any cancellations.

 “Resident Parking Only” parking restrictions are in place on multiple streets in most neighborhoods of Boston.
 The program prevents long-term parking by non-residents on residential streets.